senaite/senaite.core/bika/lims/tests/doctests/SpecificationAndResultsRanges.rst

 We need to re-apply the Specification for the Sample's results range to update:

     >>> sample.setSpecification(specification)

+And the ResultsRange value from Sample is updated accordingly:

     >>> specification.getResultsRange() == sample.getResultsRange()
     True